-- 1. Applications for development subject to Chapter 16.08 or 16.12 (Subdivision or Minor Partition) or Chapter 17.62 (Site Plan and Design Review) shall demonstrate compliance with these standards as part of the review proceedings for those developments. - 2.
-For public capital improvement projects, the City Engineer shall demonstrate compliance with these standards pursuant to a Type II process. - 3.
-Tree canopy removal greater than 25% on sites greater than 25% percent slope, unless exempted under section 17.41.040, shall be subject to these standards. - 4.
-A heritage tree or grove which has been designated pursuant to the procedures of Chapter 12.08.050 shall be subject to the standards of this section.
+1.Applications for development subject to Chapter 16.08 or 16.12 (Subdivision or Minor Partition) or Chapter 17.62 (Site Plan and Design Review) shall demonstrate compliance with these standards as part of the review proceedings for those developments.

+2. For public capital improvement projects, the City Engineer shall demonstrate compliance with these standards pursuant to a Type II process.

+3., 25% canopy removal of areas over 25% percent slope, unless exempted under section 17.41.040, shall be subject to these standards.

+4. A heritage tree or grove which has been designated pursuant to the procedures of Chapter 12.08.050 shall be subject to the standards of this section.